MadelynRupprecht/text-adventure/README.md

-Fantasy Text Adventure
+Fantasy Text Adventure:
 Welcome to Fantasy Text Adventure, a Python-based role-playing game where you embark on an epic quest filled with battles, romance, and treasure!

-Game Overview
+Game Overview:
 You start your journey as a young adventurer with limited health, no weapons, and no companions.
 Your goal is to survive battles, collect treasures, deepen relationships, and eventually rise to become the ruler of the kingdom!

 Level up by gaining experience through training, fighting enemies, meeting companions, and trading with merchants.
 Beware, for if your health drops to zero, the game is over!

-Features
+Features:
 Leveling System: Gain experience and health as you grow stronger.

 Battle Mechanics: Fight against goblins, dragons, necromancers, and more.